aboutwout/single_sticky.ee_addon/README.markdown

 # Single Sticky

-Single Sticky enforces that there is only 1 sticky per weblog.
+Single Sticky enforces that there is only one sticky per weblog.

 ## Info